 In most cases, no further virus spread occurs, and there is asymptomatic or mild febrile undifferentiated illness, such as fever, malaise, headache, nausea, gastrointestinal disturbances, and sore throat, or combination of these.

-Plants are used in the study of Tobacco mosaic virus and this is based on the virus plaques on the leaves of plants to determine the virus numbers.
+2) Plants Plants are used in the study of Tobacco mosaic virus and this is based on the virus plaques on the leaves of plants to determine the virus numbers.

 A photomicrograph of Tobacco Mosaic Virus (TMV)

-The Tobacco mosaic virus (TMV) is an RNA virus that infects plants, tobacco in particular, showing characteristic patterns like mottling and discoloration on the leaves, hence the name.
+Reference : http://www.erec.ifas.ufl.edu/ The Tobacco mosaic virus (TMV) is an RNA virus that infects plants, tobacco in particular, showing characteristic patterns like mottling and discoloration on the leaves, hence the name.
 It was the first virus to be discovered.

-Fig. 1.
+Picture of a leaf used in the study of TMV (Gradual changes shown in A and B) Reference : http://www.apsnet.org/ Fig. 1.
 Tobacco mosaic virus (TMV).
 (A) Systemic infections of Nicotiana tabacum cv.
 Turk plants showing TMV-associated mosaic.
 (B) Necrotic local lesions on N. tabacum Glurk leaf, demonstrating Holmes’ N-gene resistance following inoculation with TMV.

 3) Tissue Culture